VirtualSizz/CarX-Blender-Tools/README.md

 # CarX Blender Tools

-This is an addon based on [Blender CarX Mod Tools](https://github.com/Zi9/Blender-CarX-Mod-Tools)
+This is an updated version of an addon based on [Blender CarX Mod Tools](https://github.com/Zi9/Blender-CarX-Mod-Tools)

 It generates an additional panel within the right toolbox (toggle with 'N') containing buttons for effortless material adjustment and placeholder creation.